rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 {% endhighlight %}

-If you are you looking for the OID of a specific database then you add a `WHERE` clause to the query:
+If you are looking for the OID of a specific database then you add a `WHERE` clause to the query:

 {% highlight sql %}